Genaker/TerraformMagentoCloud/README.md

 Running this command will do two things for you:

-Output a file named terragrunt-debug.tfvars.json to your terragrunt working directory (the same one containing your terragrunt.hcl)
+Output a file named terragrunt-debug.tfvars.json to your terragrunt working directory (the same one containing your terragrunt.hcl).
 Print instructions on how to invoke terraform against the generated file to reproduce exactly the same terraform output as you saw when invoking terragrunt.
 This will help you to determine where the problem’s root cause lies.
 Using those features is helpful when you want determine which of these three major areas is the root cause of your problem: